How Am I Affected by the Google Storage Project?

 If you are a student (undergraduate, graduate, and Ph.D. candidates), you now have a 250GB storage limit in U-M Google.
 This limit applies across your entire account, including Google Drive, Mail, and Photos.

-Storage limits for students were applied on January 16, 2023.
+Storage limits for existing students were applied on January 16, 2023.
+(If you joined U-M as a student after January 16, your 250GB limit was automatically applied to your account.)

-• If you are under limit, there is no further action at this time unless you receive an email from ITS explaining how you are otherwise affected.
-(For example, if you are within 50GB of the 250GB limit, there may be additional actions you should take.)
+• If you are under the limit, there is no further action at this time beyond maintaining your storage unless you receive an email from ITS explaining how you are otherwise affected.

-• If you are over limit, a temporary storage limit has been placed on your U-M Google account above your current storage total.
-You received an email from ITS on January 16 with more information and next steps.
-Please read this message carefully.
+• If you are over the limit, a temporary storage limit has been placed on your U-M Google account above your current storage total.
+Since January 2023, you have received emails from ITS monthly that contain more information and next steps.
+Please read these messages carefully.

-ITS has created a tool to assist students with moving data from U-M Google to U-M Dropbox.
+ITS has created a tool to assist current students with moving data from U-M Google to U-M Dropbox.
 Refer to Getting Started With the ITS Google Storage Transfer Tool for access to the tool and instructions for getting started.
+However, remember that you do not retain access to your U-M Dropbox account when you graduate and leave U-M.

 As a student, you should: